 .
 DIRECTOR .
 PROFESSOR .
 CRUNK FEMINIST .

 Dr. Rachel Raimist is an award-winning filmmaker who most recently will direct DIARY OF A FUTURE PRESIDENT (Disney+) and two more episodes of ROSWELL NEW MEXICO (CW).
-She directed episode 120 (now episode 203, thanks Covid) of NANCY DREW for The CW and 208 "Say It Ain't So" of ROSWELL, NEW MEXICO for The CW.
-She also directed episode 402 "Did I Lose You?" of GREENLEAF for the Oprah Winfrey Network (OWN).
+She directed episode 120 (now episode 203, thanks Covid) of NANCY DREW (The CW) and 208 "Say It Ain't So" of ROSWELL NEW MEXICO (The CW), episode 402 "Did I Lose You?" of GREENLEAF for the Oprah Winfrey Network (OWN).
 She was invited to join the Director's Guild of America (DGA) when she was named a season 3 director of QUEEN SUGAR, the award-winning episodic television show produced by Ava DuVernay and Oprah Winfrey (OWN) after directing episode 311, "Your Passages Have Been Paid."